codinsonn/codinsonn.dev/packages/@aetherspace/navigation/README.md

 const { params } = useAetherRoute(props, screenConfig)
 ```

-If you're wondering what the `screenConfig` should contain, or are wondering how to access API route parameters, we suggest you continue with [GraphQL and Data-Fetching](/packages/@aetherspace/navigation/AetherPage/README.md)
+If you're wondering what the `screenConfig` should contain, how you should feed data to your screens or are wondering how to access API route parameters, we suggest you continue by reading our docs on [GraphQL and Data-Fetching](/packages/@aetherspace/navigation/AetherPage/README.md)

 ## Learn more about Aetherspace: